 How the Program Works

-Students will live on campus in the dorms with the support of typical students.
-A distinct component of the program is specialized foundational courses that SEED Scholar students will take, which have been developed specifically to help them gain the skills needed to participate in typical UC Davis classes on campus.
-Students will also take two or three campus courses each year with academic support.
-In addition, students will have the opportunity to participate in any campus club or organization that interests them, with support as needed.
+First and second year scholars live on campus in the dorms with the support of typical UC Davis student mentors.
+Third and fourth year scholars live in on-campus apartments with mentor support.
+A distinct component of the program are the foundational courses that Redwood SEED Scholars take.
+These courses have been intentionally designed to build the skills needed to participate in typical UC Davis classes on campus and to receive academic credit.
+The Redwood SEED Scholars take two or three UC Davis courses each year with academic support.
+Additionally, scholars participate in any campus club or organization that interests them, with support as needed.

-Students will engage in one employment opportunity per quarter, beginning in Spring quarter or as students are ready.
+The UC Davis Redwood SEED Scholars begin their employment experiences in Spring quarter of their first year or as they are ready.
+From there, scholars build up skills with paid work experiences with the goal of each second, third and fourth year scholar having two paid part-time jobs.
 These employment opportunities are carefully created to offer a ladder of support and designed to build on the skill and interest levels of each student.
-Additionally, recognizing the health disparities of students with intellectual disabilities when compared to the typical population, we will also have health and wellness mentors working with students on nutrition, exercise and general good health habits.
+Finally, recognizing the health disparities of students with intellectual disabilities when compared to the typical population, we offer health and wellness mentors who work with and support the scholars with nutrition, exercise, stress management, sleep and building healthy habits.

 Program Benefits